ccao-data/data-architecture/documentation/design-docs/data-catalog.md

 See the
 [`jeancochrane/dbt-spike`](https://github.com/ccao-data/data-architecture/tree/jeancochrane/dbt-spike/dbt)
-branch of this repo for an example of a simple dbt setup using our views.
+branch of this repository for an example of a simple dbt setup using our views.

 ### Requirements matrix